-(Unfortunately, because in my education I lacked proper exposure, most of these books are by white women, not people of color.
+(Because in my education I lacked the proper exposure, most of these books are by white women, not people of color.
 I am always looking for recommendations for PoC classics.
 Also note that I'm including an asterisk by the titles that I was exposed to within my formal education for your reference.)

 3) Wuthering Heights* by Emily Bronte.
 The Bronte sisters' works are phenomenal examples of Gothic Romanticism and therefore also indicators of the female influence on Romantic-era literature.
-Wuthering Heights is by far my favorite Bronte novel; both my high school and my undergrad senior theses were about it.
-A+ stuff with vital themes of domestic violence and abuse.
+Wuthering Heights is by far my favorite Bronte novel; both my high school and my undergrad senior theses were about how it portrays domestic violence and the abuse cycle.

 4) Incidents in the Life of a Slave Girl* by Harriet Jacobs.
 Similar to the clear masculine influence on Frankenstein, there's clear white influence on Jacobs' autobiography.
 Nonetheless, this is a vital story that vividly presents the harsh intersection of the female-and-black struggle.
 Incidents in the Life of a Slave Girl brings up all kinds of important points about morality and humanity and is an important addition to American education.